 WHAT IS A HEALTH CARE HOME?

-A Health Care Home (also known as Medical Home) is a new term in primary care.
-It is not a place, but an approach to providing care.
-Health Care Homes use a team care approach to improve your health and quality of life when living with chronic health conditions and/or disabilities.
+A Health Care Home (also known as Medical Home) is a team-based approach to providing primary care to patients.
+Health Care Homes use a team of healthcare professionals (your PCP, nurses, care coordinators, medical assistants, lab techs, administrators, pharmacist, specialists) who work together to improve your health and quality of life.
+This is especially important for individuals living with chronic health conditions and/or disabilities.

 Who is on the care team?

 Your care team is comprised of your primary care provider, care coordinator, clinic support staff, specialists, your family and you!

 How is the care different than what I am currently receiving?

 Health Care Homes make it easier for you to communicate and partner with your care team.
 Your care coordinator develops a relationship with you and/or your family and works to coordinate care and achieve better health.

 - You will have a care coordinator.
 This is a person who will be familiar with you and your medical conditions, serve as a contact for you between visits with your primary care provider, and assist with coordinating resources across the care team.